 Having first come out as gay, then as a porn star, we see Levi come out for a third time to his mother, revealing his fierce drag queen persona, Sassy Frass Meaner.
 This leads to an interesting examination of representation of hyper-masculinity within gay porn, what’s seen as acceptable and desirable by its consumers, with the femininity associated with drag strongly contrasting with what’s generally expected of a gay porn star.
 Although there’s a long history of drag and gay porn coexisting, in today’s world of mainstraeam drag and RuPaul’s Drag Race winning Emmys, is the world ready for a gay porn performer to don sequins, heels and a wig?
 We also meet fellow CockyBoy Liam Riley who like Levi is both a drag performer (as Bambi Wadley) and porn star.

 There are some genuinely hilarious moments as we see Levi welcome Liam as he arrives at the CockyBoy house from the West Coast.
-We see two in a Blair Witch style shaky camera sequence where they are both screaming and running around a dark basement after spotting a coakroach, that turned out to be a cricket.
-There needs to be a spinoff comedy film featuring these two let loose.
+We see the two in a Blair Witch style shaky camera sequence where they are both screaming and running around a dark basement after spotting a cockroach, that turns out to be a cricket.
+There needs to be a spin-off comedy film featuring these two let loose.

 By James Kleinmann